karllessard/community/sigs/jvm/rfcs/20190802-java-repositories.md

 just passing in the URI.

 We will try to add models that complement the existing set of models and can be used as building blocks in other apps.

-#### framework

-A proper abstraction API (e.g. GraphRunner) that hides the raw tensors and so can be used by non-machine learning experts.
-In the future those libraries will allow using the models in a transfer learning setting with TensorFlow Java as well.